logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/hp-quality-center/features/importing-quality-center-tests-into-a-testarchitect-test-module/importing-a-quality-center-folder.md

 Upon completion of the import process, TestArchitect creates the corresponding test cases, test modules, and/or test folders with the following attributes added automatically:

--   **Test modules and test folders**:
+-   Test modules and test folders:
     -   For each generated test folder and test module, the **Name** field is populated with the name of the corresponding Quality Center folder.
     -   The `OBJECTIVES` section of each generated test module is loaded with test objectives of each of its imported test cases, which in turn receive those objectives from the **Comments** fields of their corresponding Quality Center tests.
--   **Test cases**: For test cases, the following fields are populated from their Quality Center counterparts:
+-   Test cases: For test cases, the following fields are populated from their Quality Center counterparts:

     |TestArchitect test case field|supplier field in Quality Center test|
     |-----------------------------|-------------------------------------|